lyteword/chspurgeon-tod/volume-4/psalm-89.md

 **Verse 1.** *The mercies.* His manifold and sundry mercies: as if he should say, we have tasted of more than one, yea, we have felt all his mercies; I will therefore praise the same for ever.
 I will sing his mercy for creating this universe, which is *macrocosmos,* a great world; and for making man, which is *microcosmos,* a little world.

-1\.My song shall set forth his kindness, for that he gave me being.
+1\.
+My song shall set forth his kindness, for that he gave me being.

-2\.For adding to my being, life, which he denieth unto stones.
+2\.
+For adding to my being, life, which he denieth unto stones.

-3\.To life, sense, which he denieth unto plants.
+3\.
+To life, sense, which he denieth unto plants.

-4\.To sense, speech and understanding, which he denieth unto brute beasts...
+4\.
+To sense, speech and understanding, which he denieth unto brute beasts...

 I am exceeding much bound unto God for creating me when I was not; and for preserving me under his wings ever since I was: yet I am more bound to his mercy for redeeming me, for blessing me with all spiritual blessings in heavenly things in Christ his Son (Eph 1:1-23 3:1-21), for his electing of me, for his calling of me, for his justifying of me, for his sanctifying of me.
 These graces are the riches of his goodness and glory, *misericordioe in oeternum,* everlasting mercies, as reaching from everlasting predestination to everlasting glorification.
 O Lord, I will always sing thy *mercies* in promising, and ever shew thy *truth* in performing thy promise made to David, thy chosen servant, concerning thy Son, my Saviour, saying, "Thy seed will I establish for ever."
 So the fathers expound our text: I will ever sing thy mercies, in vouchsafing to send thy Son to visit thy servants, sick to death in sin.
 First, I will ever sing of thy mercifulness, and then will ever be shewing thy faithfulness. *Neque enim exhiberetur veritas in impletione promissorum nisi proecederet misericordia in remissione peccatorum.
 (For truth, in the fulfilment of the promises, would not be shown forth; unless mercy, in the forgiveness of sins, should precede it.)* And what is *God's mercy set up for ever, and his truth established in the heavens,* but that which Isaiah terms, "the sure mercies of David": that is, as Paul construes Isaiah, the holy promise made to David and the promise made to David, is briefly this, "Thy seed will I establish for ever, and set up thy throne from generation to generation."— *John Boys.*